raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_1.md

-## Session 3: KS1 'Storytelling' training – Investigating resources
+## Session 3: KS1 Storytelling training – Investigating resources
 This session, Session 3, will help you explore the intervention in more depth.
 You will explore two lessons in detail, giving you the opportunity to develop a working understanding of the correlation between the lesson plans and the presentation slides, and to experience the lessons from the pupils' perspective.
 You will continue to code in ScratchJr and develop an interactive animation.
 There are seven tasks in Session 3.

 **Introduction to the tasks**